If you’re reading this, you’re probably excited at the thought of delivering high-quality content to listeners.

 Although this format doesn’t provide any room for bouncing ideas off any guest or co-host, it gives you the flexibility of making things happen on your own schedule and not waiting for someone else’s involvement.

-Plus, editing a monologue during post-production is a lot easier.
-That’s because you are editing only your voice, which is a lot easier than working on multiple tracks at the same time.
+Plus, editing a monologue during post-production is much easier.
+That’s because you are editing only your voice, which is much easier than working on multiple tracks at the same time.

 3. Conversational Podcast

-Conversational or co-hosted podcasts is another popular format that is similar to a traditional radio show.
+Conversational or co-hosted podcasts are another popular format similar to a traditional radio show.

 The format has two podcasters having interesting conversations on specific topics and themes, such as trending news.

-Usually, this format is great for two people who have great chemistry together, share the same interests in a particular theme or topic, and want to start a podcast together.
+This format is usually great for two people who have great chemistry together, share the same interests in a particular theme or topic, and want to start a podcast together.

 Similar to a radio show, each host has a specific role in the conversation.
-For example, one of the hosts may lecture on a topic or lesson, while the other shares personal stories relating to the lesson.
+For example, one host may lecture on a topic or lesson, while the other shares personal stories related to the lesson.

 Or one host might provide insightful or humorous commentary after the other reports a trending news item.